ErpNetDocs/info/features/general/file-manager.md

 ## A new way to manage your documentation

-File Management in ERP.net introduces a familiar and intuitive logic, enriched with business context.
+File Management in @@name introduces a familiar and intuitive logic, enriched with business context.

 Documents are not just files — they belong to a: